 Protein is arguably the most important macronutrient.
-Without protein, you couldn’t build muscle, heal wounds, or synthesize hormones.
+Without protein and amino acids (the building blocks of protein), you couldn’t build muscle, heal wounds, or synthesize hormones.

 When you eat a high-protein diet, you’re taking a stand.
 You’re ensuring you aren’t deficient in this crucial macro.

 So, is high-protein living right for you?
 What benefits does it offer?
 And how can you successfully implement a high-protein diet?

 Stick around for five minutes, and you’ll get your answers.
 Let’s get started.

 What Is a High-Protein Diet?

 A high-protein diet is a diet high in protein.
 (Thanks, genius!)
 The real question is: what does “high in protein” mean?